 New Jersey is among a group of leading states participating in the Partnership for Assessment of Readiness for College and Careers (PARCC) – an internationally-benchmarked assessment of applied knowledge designed to measure Common Core proficiencies.
 PARCC replaced statewide exams starting with the NJASK in 2015.
 These tests measure students’ content knowledge and key skills, such as their ability to think critically, solve problems, and use information from their reading material to write well-developed essays.

-To provide as much information to our parents, students and community as possible, the PARCC section of this website will be updated on an ongoing basis with current news, information, useful links and more to better help with the transition to this new testing process.
-Additional questions or inquiries can be directed to Scott Klepesch, Director of Instructional Services: firstname.lastname@example.org.
+To provide as much information to our parents, students and community as possible, the PARCC section of this website will be updated on an ongoing basis with current news, information, useful links and more to better help with the transition to this testing process.
+Additional questions or inquiries can be directed to Scott Klepesch, Assistant Superintendent: firstname.lastname@example.org.
 Thank you.

 WHAT IS PARCC?

 PARCC - the Partnership for Assessment of Readiness for College and Careers - is a group of states working together to develop a common set of computer-based K–12 assessments in English Language Arts/Literacy and Mathematics that are linked to the new, more rigorous Common Core State Standards (CCSS).

 PARCC states have committed to building a K-12 assessment system that:

 · Builds a pathway to college and career readiness for all students.

 · Creates high-quality assessments that measure the full range of the Common Core State Standards.

 · Makes better use of technology in assessments.